Catering WHYY’s Evening Honoring Malala Yousafzai

 Honoring Malala

-At WHYY’s Lifelong Learning Award, we had the honor of catering an evening honoring Malala Yousafzai and her global advocacy for girls’ education.
+At WHYY’s Lifelong Learning Award event, we were proud to cater an evening honoring Malala Yousafzai and her global advocacy for girls’ education.

-Malala first came to international attention as a student in Pakistan, where she spoke out publicly in support of education for girls.
-After surviving an attack by the Taliban at just 15 years old, she continued her advocacy on a global stage, later becoming the youngest Nobel Peace Prize laureate.
+Malala first came to international attention as a student in Pakistan, where she spoke out publicly in support of girls’ right to learn.
+After surviving a Taliban attack at just 15 years old, she took her advocacy to a global stage and went on to become the youngest Nobel Peace Prize laureate in history.

-Today, her work focuses on ensuring girls around the world have access to 12 years of free, safe, and quality education.
-The event brought Malala’s voice and impact to Philadelphia, recognizing the work she continues to lead through the Malala Fund.
+Today, her work centers on ensuring girls everywhere have access to free, safe, and quality education.
+The event brought Malala’s voice and impact to Philadelphia, celebrating the work she continues to lead through the Malala Fund.

 A Cocktail Reception to Welcome the Room

-Malala and Terry Gross talked through where her advocacy began, and how it has grown from speaking out as a student to carrying her message on a global stage.
-At its core, it was about what progress actually requires, long-term commitment, investment, and people continuing to show up.
-And in true Philadelphia fashion, Malala closed it all out with her best “Go Birds,” which earned exactly the reaction you’d expect.
+Guests then gathered in the WHYY auditorium for a conversation between Malala and Terry Gross, host of NPR’s beloved Fresh Air.
+Malala and Terry traced the arc of her advocacy—from speaking out as a student in Pakistan to carrying her message across the world.
+At its core, the conversation was about what progress actually requires: long-term commitment, sustained investment, and people who keep showing up.
+And in true Philadelphia fashion, Malala closed the evening with her best “GO BIRDS!” that earned exactly the reaction you’d expect.

 A Sweet Finale

-The crowd carried that energy back into the reception, where our Patisserie Vienna display of mini confections was waiting.
-Madeleines, éclairs, and tartlets filled the table alongside monogrammed cookies created for the evening.
-Butlered mini churros, dusted in cinnamon sugar and served with spiced chocolate, made their way through the room, giving guests more reason to stay a little longer.
+The crowd carried a buzzing energy back into the reception, where our Patisserie Vienna display was waiting.
+Chocolate-covered orange madeleines, mini custard éclairs, tea-scented tartlets, and monogrammed cookies filled the table, while butlered mini churros dusted in cinnamon sugar and served with spiced chocolate made the rounds, giving guests just one more reason to linger a little longer.

-While enjoying these sweet treats, guests lingered, taking in the excitement and inspiration Malala brought to the room.
-It’s that kind of energy that defines the City of Brotherly Love, showing up for one another and elevating voices like Malala’s, a champion, a leader, and a true inspiration.
+This event had the kind of energy that defines the City of Brotherly Love: showing up for one another and elevating voices that deserve to be heard.
+Malala is a champion, a leader, and a genuine inspiration—and Philadelphia showed up for her.

 Photography Credit: (Emma Lee/WHYY)